Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 So some interesting quotes from this article.

-And I basically picked out the two most left-leaning characters I could find within it.
+And basically, I picked out the two most left-leaning characters I could find within it.

 Andrew Sentence is a former member of the Bank of England's rate-setting monetary policy committee.

-He's got a left-wing chap.
+He's quite a left-wing chap.

 I imagine he's pretty tightly involved in that sort of stuff.

-Well, even he said, Rachel Reeves is on course to deliver a Healy 1976-style crisis later this year or early next.
+Well, and even he said, Rachel Reeves is on course to deliver a Healy 1976-style crisis later this year or early next.

 I mean, I just can't believe we're going to need an IMF bailout.